 RDA Twelfth Plenary Meeting - part of the International Data Week 2018, Gaborone, Botswana

-The second edition of International Data Week (IDW 2018) will be held on 22–26 October 2018 in Gaborone, Botswana.
+The second edition of International Data Week (IDW 2018) will be held on 5-8 November 2018 in Gaborone, Botswana (see announcement).
 Hosted by the Botswana Open Science and Open Data Forum, IDW 2018 will bring together data professionals and researchers from all disciplines and from all parts of the globe.

 Co-organized by the ICSU World Data System (WDS), the ICSU Committee on Data for Science and Technology (CODATA) and the Research Data Alliance (RDA), this landmark event will address the theme of ‘The Digital Frontiers of Global Science’.
 In a hyperconnected world where the internet is pervasive and web technologies are driving major changes in our lives, research has become more than ever before digital and international.